 While it can be hard to see what you are supremely at, it’s much easier to see what you are bad at and get that out of your life.

 4. Discover Your Unique Ability

 You possess a kind of inner force that seeks to guide you toward your Life’s Task— what you are meant to accomplish in the time that you have to live.

 In childhood this force was clear to you.
 It directed you toward activities and subjects that fit your natural inclinations, that sparked a curiosity that was deep and primal.
 In the intervening years, the force tends to fade in and out as you listen more to parents and peers, to the daily anxieties that wear away at you.
 This can be the source of your unhappiness— your lack of connection to who you are and what makes you unique.

 The first move toward mastery is always inward— learning who you really are and reconnecting with that innate force.
 Knowing it with clarity, you will find your way to the proper career path and everything else will fall into place.
 It is never too late to start this process.

 – Robert Greene, Mastery.

 The final technique I’ve used is one I modified after I read The Unique Ability Book to send out an email to my friends.
 I picked people from all different areas of my life – college, high school, first jobs, second job, different countries and sent them all the same template email asking what they thought my strengths were.

 This was far and away the most useful of all the activities – I was shocked by how similar all the responses were.
 People that knew me from totally disparate areas of my life, including different countries sent back remarkably similar responses.
 Nine of the ten involved the exact same phrase and it’s shaped a lot of how I’ve approached my business in the past year.

-If you’d like a free template email to send out, click here to download the Unique Ability Email Template.
+If you’d like a free template email to send out, enter your email below for the free unique ability email template.